benedictjohannes/lmdbstore/README.md

 # Introduction

-The package `lmdbstore` wraps the [github.com/bmatsuo/lmdb-go/lmdb](github.com/bmatsuo/lmdb-go/lmdb) with convenient methods and defaults:
+This package (`lmdbstore`) wraps the [github.com/bmatsuo/lmdb-go/lmdb](github.com/bmatsuo/lmdb-go/lmdb) with convenient methods and defaults:

 -   Multiple databases within one lmdb.Env
 -   One goroutine that handles updates